 “This time we thought it would work like it did with the Wii.”
 Nintendo of America representative.

 Unlike last time, there are several Amiibo figures.
 That caused problems with their formula in Excel and subsequently caused their entire worksheet to crash when opened.
 NOA decided to go forward with a copycat program without their Excel formulas.
 This leap of faith without Excel cost them millions.

 Just a few days after their positive news of profit, Nintendo corporate is now tasked with absorbing this massive new debt.
-Some have heard rumors of Nintendo converting itself into a toy manufacturer, or possibly only selling software.
+Some have heard rumors of Nintendo converting itself into a toy manufacturer, or possibly only selling software using companies like FastSpring to help with sales.
 Time will tell as we wait for more information out of Kyoto.